Geometry

 • rectangle (Polygon) – A Shapely Polygon assumed to be a (rotated) rectangle in WGS84 coordinates.

-• azimuth (Optional[float]) – Optional preferred orientation in degrees from true north.
+• azimuth (float | None) – Optional preferred orientation in degrees from true north.

 Return type:

-Tuple[float, float, float, float, float]
+tuple[float, float, float, float, float]

 Returns: